CristinaNocelli/ghf_enrichment/README.md

 # ghf_enrichment
-interactive data visualilzation from the article "Shedding light on Cashmere Goat Hair Follicle Biology: from morphology analyses to transcriptomic landascape"
+Interactive data visualilzation from the article "Shedding light on Cashmere Goat Hair Follicle Biology: from morphology analyses to transcriptomic landascape"

+To interact with the results, download the repository and open the results.html file with an update browser (chrome, safari).
+Data take few seconds to be visualized, be patient.